 Without Wi-Fi, or any wireless connection with your mobile, you will not be able to move instantly the photo to your mobile, make some post-production (check my favourite apps here) and post it straight to Facebook or Instagram.

-In saying that, most of the new compact cameras have it, which is great.
+In saying that, most of the new compact cameras have some sort of wireless connection, which is great.

-Here below I have examined pros and cons of the present small cameras for travel in the market.
+Here below I have examined the pros and cons of the present small cameras for travel in the market.

 Want to know the best part?